haddocking/haddocking.github.io/education/HADDOCK-local-tutorial/index.md

 ...
 </pre>

 The header in this file indicated the various terms reported.
-If PROFIT was installed, the third column will reporte the RMSD with respect to the lowest scoring model generated.
+If PROFIT was installed, the third column will report the RMSD with respect to the lowest scoring model generated.

 You can generate an XMGrace plot with the following command: